JonathanReeve/template-course-website/content/index.md

 During the final week of class, we'll have final project presentations.
 Your paper isn't required to be complete by then, but you'll be expected to speak about your project for 4 minutes.
 Consider it a conference presentation.

-Final papers will be evaluated according to the:
+Final project papers will be evaluated according to the:

   - Quality of the computational data analysis
   - Quality of your interpretation of the data